Probate Q&A Series

 Additional Tips for Handling Spousal Intestacy

-• If the estate’s personal property totals $20,000 or less, consider the small estate affidavit under G.S.
-28A-2-1.
+• If the estate’s personal property, less liens and encumbrances, totals $30,000 or less, or $60,000 or less if the surviving spouse is the sole applicant, consider the collection by affidavit procedure under G.S.
+28A-25-1.
 This procedure may avoid full probate.

 • Keep detailed records of all transactions and communications with creditors and heirs.